infinum/frontend-handbook/Angular/Angular guidelines and best practices/Formatting, naming and best practices.md

 }
 ```

-However if you really need to do it, be sure to unsubscribe manually:
+However if you really need to subscribe manually, be sure to unsubscribe using some of the available approaches:

 # unsubscribe method
 Create `subscriptions` variable in your component and store all of your manual subscriptions.
 Then, call `unsubscribe` on it in the `ngOnDestroy`.